 The next step after having an instructive system prompt in place, is to complete it with another part specifically designed to leverage the retrieval-augmented generation (RAG) which is a technique for enhancing the accuracy and reliability of generative AI models with facts fetched from external sources.

-• Which can easily be our documents, whatever they are a priviledged source of consolidated facts, a collection of information to further elaborate or even a text/information which need to go under a peer-review or a certain kind of analisys and we do not feel confortable in sharing using on-line services.
+Which can easily be our documents, whatever they are a privileged source of consolidated facts, a collection of information to further elaborate or even a text/information which need to go under a peer-review or a certain kind of analysis and we do not feel comfortable in sharing using on-line services.

 Original